3ls-it/3ls-it/README.md

 By sponsoring my work, you can help support open source software development!

-- 🔭 I'm working on the next release of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
-This next release adds file  downloading of Code Interpreter container artifacts, code clean-up/refactoring, and some nice little touches.
-There is also an experimental feature which removes server-side chat artifacts when the chat is ended, or the app is exited.
-This feature will evolve to include "replay" server-side clean up after an abmormal termination.
+- 🔭 I've released v3.2.0 of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
+This release adds file downloading of Code Interpreter container artifacts, as well as optional server-side conversation clean up.
+Additionally, debug logging is more verbose and much code clean-up/refactoring has been done.
 - 🔭 Occasionally collaberating with others in the Termux community on a Termux package of [LibreOffice](https://www.libreoffice.org/). https://github.com/termux/termux-packages/issues/29690

 #### Using Sudo